-Port lands south of Boat Passage and adjacent to Port Drive support a mix of freshwater and intertidal wetlands of high ecological value and are prone to varying levels of weed invasion (refer to Figure 3-8).
+Port lands south of Boat Passage and adjacent to Port Drive support a mix of freshwater and intertidal wetlands of high ecological value and are prone to varying levels of weed invasion.

 3.6.1 Intertidal Wetlands

 An extensive mosaic of mangroves and saltmarsh occurs east of Port Drive.
 Whilst the mangroves are not prone to weeds due to regular tidal inundation, the saltmarsh-mangrove ecotone supported localised patches of Schinus terebinthifolius on higher ground with a groundcover of Chloris gayana and Megathyrsus maximus var. maximus.